ProtectUK publication date

 There are significant differences between the various Chemical, Biological, Radiological and Nuclear weapons with respect to their complexity, construction, method of delivery and effects.
 Consequently, the availability of materials and components required to build them will also vary, as well as the ability of terrorist groups to use them.

-What does this mean for business and the Public?
+What does this mean for UK Businesses and the Public?

 Businesses and members of the public play a vital role in alerting the authorities to suspicious activity preceding a terrorist attack.
 This includes the reporting of suspicious sightings, stockpiling or transactions concerning chemicals, substances or materials.